-Research, empathy, and understanding.
-Three basic principles that make up the beginnings of a well executed design process.
+Research, empathy, and understanding are three basic principles that make up the beginnings of a well executed design process.
 They also happen to be the three most talked about design principles recently.

 Companies have been placing a larger emphasis on design.
 During this build up of design support within organizations, early processes can be described as a best guess approach that would result in a hit or miss approach in terms of succeeding in the minds of customers.